Paul Pelland shares the freedom of long-distance motorcycle travel while living with MS

 Butler County, Ohio Commits to Accessibility with Wheel the World Partnership

-The Cone Listen to this Article As we go from Illinois through Indiana and into Ohio, the hills appear, and the farmland lessens.
+The Cone As we go from Illinois through Indiana and into Ohio, the hills appear, and the farmland lessens.
 I can imagine the leaves changing colors soon.
 My friend Heather is driving and my service dog, Teddy, is in the backseat.
 We don’t have far to go into the state to […]

 Q&A with Jamie Gane